 Oklahoma's Promise requires students to take 17 units of specific college-preparation courses in high school.
 The Oklahoma State Regents for Higher Education has a list online of courses to take

 .
 Students also must make a cumulative 2.5 GPA or better in those 17 units, as well as overall in high school.

 Yes, Oklahoma's Promise also has a behavioral component.
 Skipping school, abusing drugs or alcohol and committing a crime are all conduct issues that are forbidden.
 Once in college, the student must remain in good academic standing, maintain a minimum GPA (1.7 for first 30 credit hours; 2.0 as a sophomore; 2.5 as a junior and thereafter) and can't be suspended.
 For a full list of requirements and conditions, see okhighered.org/okpromise

 What does Oklahoma's Promise pay for?

-Oklahoma's Promise pays the cost of ALL tuition and fees for enrollment at a public Oklahoma college or university.
-It pays a portion of these costs for students that with to attend a private school, as well as for courses at certain public technology centers.
+Oklahoma's Promise pays the cost of ALL tuition for enrollment at a public Oklahoma college or university.
+It pays a portion of these costs for students that wish to attend a private school, as well as for courses at certain public technology centers.
 Be aware, though, that it does NOT cover books, supplies, room and board or any other special fees.